21 WEEKEND BREAK IDEAS IN THE UK

 There are so many reasons to come to Edinburgh for the weekend.
 From the beautiful castle and fantastic witch / ghost tours to the endless choice of bars and restaurants serving up great food and drink, or the outstanding shopping and sightseeing on offer for all ages.

 Edinburgh is the city that has it all.
-But one of our favourite activities in the Scottish capital is whisky tasting – a must for whisky fans.
+But one of our favorite activities in the Scottish capital is whisky tasting – a must for whisky fans.
 The Scotch Whisky Experience, Edinburgh Whisky Tastings and The Whisky Rooms are just a few of the places where you can get your authentic whisky fix, and you will find a great selection all over the nightlife scene.

 The Emerald Isle is famed for its food, for things such as its sumptuously tasty soda bread, it’s incredible shellfish (the Galway Oyster Festival is not to be missed), its hearty stews made with local mutton, working class dishes such as the Coddle which is much-loved in cities such as Dublin, and its fantastic Irish smoked salmon.

-If you love Ireland and gastronomy, book a stay with LTR Castles and let us organise cooking classes for you and your guests.
+If you love Ireland and gastronomy, book a stay with LTR Castles and let us organize cooking classes for you and your guests.
 We source top chefs who are keen to impart their knowledge, and we will arrange for a tailor made course to be run to your specifications.
 This is a great opportunity to learn all about the local cuisine in the area of your choice.

 Not only is the Cotswolds a paradise for walkers and cyclists due to its safe, beautiful countryside and its wonderfully flat landscape, but it’s also a top destination for water sports and lake activities.
 The Cotswold Waterpark is the United Kingdom’s largest marl lake system, and this network of lakes offers fantastic scenic nature trails and nature spotting.